 A quick guide to the School's Assessment Offence Regulations can be found here

 Conducting a Randomised or Selective Interview

-Before inviting a student for interview please check whether they have an Inclusion Plan and if any adjustments need to be made to the process.
+Before inviting a student for interview please check whether they have any MyAdjustments and whether any adjustments need to be made to the process.
 Being invited to interview can cause distress and anxiety so please try to avoid sending requests for interviews (or making any formal allegations) before non-working days so that you may respond as soon as possible to any queries and to ensure other support services are available.